FortiGate

 1. This feature is available from the FortiOS firmware release v7.2.1.

-2. It is typically configured on FortiGates acting like SD-WAN Hub, to choose the best SD-WAN member to send traffic, without actively monitoring all the paths to reach all Spokes.
+2. It is typically configured on FortiGates acting like an SD-WAN Hub, to choose the best SD-WAN member to send traffic, without actively monitoring all the paths to reach all Spokes.

-7. Until the FortiOS minor release v7.4 with all related patches, an SD-WAN Spoke with a Performance SLA configured can transmit, using ICMP probes packets, only values measured and the Hub compares those values with his local threshold; starting from FortiOS v7.6.0, a FortiGate can transmit the information if a member is in SLA or out of SLA, in this way also the route priorities of the Hub, are updated according to the local Spokes threshold, that can be the different between different Spokes, as explained here: Embedded SD-WAN SLA status in ICMP probes - FortiOS 7.6.
+9. Until the FortiOS minor release v7.4 with all related patches, an SD-WAN Spoke with a Performance SLA configured can transmit, using ICMP probes packets, only values measured and the Hub compares those values with his local threshold; starting from FortiOS v7.6.0, a FortiGate can transmit the information if a member is in SLA or out of SLA, in this way also the route priorities of the Hub, are updated according to the local Spokes threshold, that can be the different between different Spokes, as explained here: Embedded SD-WAN SLA status in ICMP probes - FortiOS v7.6.

-1. Remote SLA Troubleshooting guide.
+1. Remote SLA Troubleshooting Guide.

 Supposing a Remote SLA configured on an SD-WAN Hub, like this: